MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/fin-ops/copilot/copliot-generative-help.md

 ---
 title: Generative help and guidance with Copilot (preview)
-description: Copilot provides in-app help guidance that uses the power of generative AI to give contextual support to users.
-Copilot accesses the full range of public documentation to offer precise assistance and streamline the navigation though the extensive capabilities of finance and operations apps.
+description: Copilot provides in-app help and guidance that uses the power of generative AI to give contextual support to users.
+This article provides information about this feature, its prerequisites, and how it works.
 author: cabeln
 ms.author: cabeln
 ms.reviewer: kamaybac